Gradient Descent Learns Linear Dynamical Systems: Effective relaxations of spectral radius

 \subsection{Efficiently computing the projection}

 In our algorithm, we require a projection onto $\mathcal{B}_\alpha$.
 However, the only requirement of the projection step is that it projects onto a set contained inside $\mathcal{B}_\alpha$ that also contains the true linear system.
 So a variety of subroutines can be used to compute this projection or an approximation.
 First, the explicit projection onto $\mathcal{B}_\alpha$ is representable by a semidefinite program.
 This is because each of the three constrains can be checked by testing if a trigonometric polynomial is non-negative.
 A simple inner approximation can be constructed by requiring the constraints to hold on an a finite grid of size $O(n)$.
 One can check that this provides a tight, polyhedral approximation to the set $\mathcal{B}_\alpha$, following an argument similar to Appendix C of Bhaskar~\emph{et al}~\cite{Bhaskar13}.
+Projection to this polyhedral takes at most $O(n^{3.5})$ time by linear programming and potentially can be made faster by using fast Fourier transform.
 See Section~\ref{sec:projection} for more detailed discussion on why projection on a polytope suffices.
 Furthermore, sometimes we can replace the constraint by an $\ell_1$ or $\ell_2$-constraint if we know that the system satisfies the corresponding assumption.
 Removing the projection step entirely is an interesting open problem.